siddhu-kolipaka/SidTrack-Backend/README.md

 TO DO when using for other projects:

 1. Change the app name and homepage link in mailtrap/emails.js
-2. Clear the access token in the auth header and frontend when you logout
-3. Change the env variables
+2. Change the env variables